ngreifer/fwb/README.md

 ## Related packages

--   `boot`, which provides the traditional bootstrap, including an interface that accepted frequency weights to compute weighted statistics, as was used above
+-   `boot`, which provides the traditional bootstrap, including an interface that accepts frequency weights to compute weighted statistics, as was used above
 -   `bayesboot`, which also provides functionality for the Bayesian bootstrap but does so in a more explicitly Bayesian fashion and with